Trip will feature overload of game action plus Cincinnati sights, sounds and tastes. And bling!

 Earliest start, perhaps, in school history comes after a 103-day break in practices

-For his efforts on and off the field, Warinner was named a 2014 Rivals Top 25 recruiter and the 2012 FootballScoop Offensive Line Coach of the Year.
-Also in 2012, Rivals.com named Warinner one of the Top 20 "hottest assistant coaches" in the nation and prior to coming to Ohio State in 2011, he was a finalist for the FootballScoop offensive line coach of the year.
+Warinner's honors also include being named a 2014 Rivals.com Top 25 recruiter.
+In 2012, Rivals.com named Warinner one of the Top 20 "hottest assistant coaches" in the nation and prior to coming to Ohio State in 2011, he was a finalist for the FootballScoop offensive line coach of the year.

 "I've always strived to coach in positions where I have a lot of responsibility," Warinner said.
 "Serving as a coordinator goes beyond just coaching what my guys are doing.
 It is a thought process of attacking and moving the ball, and strategies and reading plays.
 There is a big picture as a coordinator that I am into and really enjoy, and it's a position from where I think I can make a significant contribution to the success of a team."